States probe JPMorgan Chase as hack seen fueling fraud

 The bank said in April that it expects to spend more than $250 million on cybersecurity this year, with about 1,000 people focused on the area.
 The bank's efforts will grow exponentially in the coming years, it added.

-(Additional reporting by Eric Auchard and Steve Slater in London and David Henry in New York)
+(Additional reporting by Eric Auchard and Steve Slater in London and David Henry in New York; Editing by Dan Wilchins and Bernard Orr)